-The proposed action has the potential to adversely affect nesting females, nests, hatchlings, post-hatchling washbacks, and stranded live turtles within the proposed project area.
-The effects of the proposed action on sea turtles will be considered further in the remaining sections of these biological and conference opinions.
-For loggerhead turtles, specifically, the focus of these biological and conference opinions will consider the effects of the proposed action on nesting loggerheads from North Carolina and the Northern subpopulation, as well as the southeastern U.S. population as a whole.
+The proposed action has the potential to adversely affect nesting females, nests, hatchlings, posthatchling washbacks, and stranded live turtles within the proposed project area.
+The effects of the proposed action on sea turtles will be considered further in the remaining sections of this biological opinion.
+For loggerhead turtles, specifically, the focus of this biological opinion will consider the effects of the proposed action on nesting loggerheads from North Carolina and the Northern subpopulation, as well as the southeastern U.S. population as a whole.

-Potential effects of vehicle access and recreational activities on the beaches of CAHA include vehicles hitting nesting adult sea turtles, hatchlings, post-hatchling washbacks, and stranded live turtles; vehicles crushing eggs; tire ruts trapping hatchlings; degradation of nesting habitat through compaction of sand and grading of access ramps; harm and disturbance to nesting and hatchling sea turtles due to fires on the beach; disturbance to nesting and hatchling sea turtles due to lighting from concessionaire facilities and other structures within CAHA, vehicle lights and driving related markers and signs on the beach, and fires on the beach.
+Potential effects of vehicle access and recreational activities on the beaches of CALO include vehicles hitting nesting adult sea turtles, hatchlings, post-hatchling washbacks, and stranded live turtles; vehicles crushing eggs; tire ruts trapping hatchlings; degradation of nesting habitat through compaction of sand and grading of access ramps; harm and disturbance to nesting and hatchling sea turtles due to fires on the beach; disturbance to nesting and hatchling sea turtles due to lighting from concessionaire facilities and other structures within CALO, vehicle lights and driving related markers and signs on the beach, and fires on the beach.